Ask a Real Bride: Planning Your Wedding Guest List

 “I recommend that you determine your budget first and then immediately start creating your guest list.
 (Probably the two most stressful discussions.)
 In a perfect world, you would figure out who you wanted or needed to invite and then pick a venue that can accommodate that number within your budget.

-However, I realize that the venue is very important to many couples and sometimes picked before the guest list is created.
+However, I realize that the venue is very important to many couples and is sometimes picked before the guest list is created.
 If this is the case then read on for help in creating your best guest list.”

 Real Bride Tips

 “We didn’t have a large budget, so we only invited family, no friends at all, so we didn’t offend anyone.
-We decided our headcount based on the venue and on how many people we could budget plates for, winding up at around 80 guests.” — Ashlee S.
+We decided our headcount based on the venue and on how many people we could budget meals for, winding up at around 80 guests.” — Ashlee S.

 Step Two: Establish the Division of Guests Between Bride, Groom & Families